lulab/COME_beta/README.md

 Assuming I download the [scripts and models](https://github.com/rnaseqsucks/COME_test2) into `/my/working/directory/bin`, and unzipped the downloaded CPL files and moved them into `/my/working/directory/bin`.
 I want to predict human transcripts, `/my/test/transcript.gtf`, the output files should be saved in `/my/output/directory`;
 The command would be:

-`/my/working/directory/bin/COME_all.sh    /my/test/transcript.gtf    /my/output/directory    /my/working/directory/bin    human    0.5`
+`/my/working/directory/bin/COME_all.sh    /my/test/transcript.gtf    /my/output/directory    /my/working/directory/bin    human`